DUTCHESS RAIL TRAIL:

 Starting from the Turner Street parking lot; Here, two rail lines merged, with the other line still active over to your left.
 Wooden mile marker 0 is located at the start of the trail and appears on your right every 0.5 miles.

-Note; Heading South the trail travels underneath Route 82 and brings you to Martin Rd.
-Future plans call for extending the trail south as part of the Maybrook Trailway to Brewster.
+Note; Heading South the trail travels underneath Route 82 and brings you to Martin Rd where it connects to the Maybrook Trailway to Brewster.

 CLICK HERE FOR MAP